cnti-testcatalog/testsuite/RATIONALE.md

 #### *To check if containers have hostPath mounts (check: is this a duplicate of state test - ./cnf-testsuite volume_hostpath_not_found)*: [hostpath_mounts](docs/LIST_OF_TESTS.md#hostpath-mounts)
 > [hostPath mount](https://hub.armo.cloud/docs/c-0006) can be used by attackers to get access to the underlying host and thus break from the container to the host.
 (See “3: Writable hostPath mount” for details).

-#### *To check if selinux has been configured properly*: [selinux_options](docs/LIST_OF_TESTS.md#host-pidipc-privileges)
-> If [SELinux options](https://kyverno.io/policies/pod-security/baseline/disallow-selinux/disallow-selinux/) is configured improperly it can be used to escalate privileges and should not be allowed.

 ## Configuration Tests
 #### Declarative APIs for an immutable infrastructure are anything that configures the infrastructure element.
 This declaration can come in the form of a YAML file or a script, as long as the configuration designates the desired outcome, not how to achieve said outcome. *"Because it describes the state of the world, declarative configuration does not have to be executed to be understood.
 Its impact is concretely declared.
 Since the effects of declarative configuration can be understood before they are executed, declarative configuration is far less error-prone. " --Hightower, Kelsey; Burns, Brendan; Beda, Joe.
 Kubernetes: Up and Running: Dive into the Future of Infrastructure (Kindle Locations 183-186).
 Kindle Edition*